makersmansion/makersmansion/src/biases/fundamental-attribution-error.md

     - belief
 ---

-> Maria is late to work, she’s lazy.
-You’re late to work, it is a bad morning
+💬 **Maria is late to work, she’s lazy.
+You’re late to work, it is a bad morning**

 The fundamental attribution error is so prevalent because it’s rooted in psychology, so completely overcoming it can be difficult.